 The longstanding evidence – all lines of relevant evidence and research – is clear.
 There is not and never has been support for the behavioral symptom of compulsive substance use constituting a disease, or medical condition, or psychiatric disorder, not remotely.

-There are no mysteries here, and no intractable, chronic diseases with medical understanding or treatments, but there is pathology.
+There are no mysteries here, and no intractable, chronic diseases with medical understanding or treatments.

 Pathological levels of diminished capacity for integrity, for obligation to avoid harm, for research literacy, for critical thought, critical discourse.